 - Competition and antitrust : Competition and antitrust

 - Corporate and M&A : Corporate and M&A

 - Dispute resolution : Dispute resolution

-- Energy and natural resources: mining : Energy and natural resources: mining
+- Energy and natural resources : Electricity/oil and gas

 - Environment : Environment